0xNemo/itunesbackup2hashcat/README.md

 A Python dirty tool to extract cryptographic material from iTunes backup files and generate [hashcat](https://hashcat.net) compatible hashes for backup password recovery.

-Inspired by [itunes_backup2hashcat.pl](https://github.com/philsmd/itunes_backup2hashcat) by philsmd.
+Inspired by [itunes_backup2hashcat.pl](https://github.com/philsmd/itunes_backup2hashcat) by philsmd, i didn't want to use perl

 ---